theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/02-february/Sheila.md

+# Sheila in Taipei, Taiwan

+The Around the World adventure is celebrating China this month.
+We asked Sheil to share thoughts about her visit to Taipei in 1966

-I had jush flown in to Taiwan & was looking for a cheaphotel.
+I had just flown in to Taiwan & was looking for a cheap hotel.
 I was afraid they were full up, but no, they had plenty of empty rooms, in fact the hotel was nearly empty, I had a nice room for $5.
 I spent that first rainy afternoon writing a letter home:

 Evergreen Hotel Sun Moon Lake Taiwan